Gurubalan-GIT/CCC/README.md

     ~~[x] Update contribution guidelines with file name syntax and code guidelines in [contributing.md](/contributing.md).~~

-    - [ ] Clean up the Read-me files inside each folder created for file structure purposes and replace them with proper documentation with links for the coding questions pushed.
+    ~~[x] Clean up the Read-me files inside each folder created for file structure purposes and replace them with proper documentation with links for the coding questions pushed.~~

-    ~~- [x] File name syntax will be updated later.
+    ~~[x] File name syntax will be updated later.
 (Start pushing code in the given topics or even add more by creating a new folder!)~~

-    - [ ] Bring in topics from CodeChef, CodeForces and others.
+     ~~[ ] Bring in topics from CodeChef, CodeForces and others.~~

     ~~[x] Update Compiler Design and Operating system programs.~~